Chapter 9

 Amen

 In the previous three chapters we saw how the Holy Spirit defended or confirmed Paul's position and authority as an Apostle of Jesus Christ.
-With his position and authority established, we will now explore a summary of what Paul preached and taught.
+In addition, we reviewed how Paul was faithful to carry out his calling or commission.
+With his position, authority and faithfulness established, we will now explore a summary of what Paul preached and taught.
 This summary is recorded for us in,

 Galatians 2:15-21